hoonjeseong/Meta-epigenomics/README.md

 #### - Prerequisites

 This analysis requires the results of the base modification (ipdSummary) results from PacBio sequencing (https://libraries.io/github/ben-lerch/BaseMod-3.0).
 Please check the SMRTLink manual for recent chemicals and sequencers (e.g. Sequel II).
 I used pbbioconda (https://github.com/PacificBiosciences/pbbioconda) command to align raw reads, merge the multiple sequence result from cells, and detect base modifications.
+[Commands what I used for the ipdSummary is available here.]

 Where reference.fasta contains your reference sequences.